 based on the most recent graduate survey

-Program details: This program is set up so you can begin your engineering education at WSC, then transfer to a school offering an undergraduate degree in engineering.
+Program details: The pre-engineering program is set up so you can begin your education at WSC, then transfer to a school offering an undergraduate degree in engineering.
 Or you can obtain a B.S. at WSC and then be ready for graduate work in the engineering field.

 General education: 41

 To graduate from WSC: 120

 Suggested programs of study at WSC: Mathematics (Applied), Biology, Chemical Sciences, Computer Science

 Scholarships and Aid

 Wayne State has the keys to your success and offers just what you need to become well prepared for the real world in the pre-engineering program.

 - Methods to solve problems in math and science

 - Proficiency in solving complex math problems

 - Chemical processes and materials